RIFTIO/xtreme-helm/README.md

 Helm chart for installing Xtreme NFVO or AEO

-PLEASE NOTE that this helm chart is useless unless you have a token for accessing the ZHONE Inc container image repository currently hosted on dockerhub or you are inside the zhone lab.
+PLEASE NOTE that this helm chart is useless unless you have a token for accessing the Zhone Inc container image repository currently hosted on dockerhub or you are inside the Zhone lab.

 files in this dir
 * README.md this file